zevireinitz/influencer.dev/README.md

 This list is a collection of humans who have built an audience (big or small) and earned a reputation for their expertise in a specific area.
 Their ability to speak with clarity, authority, and consistency about a particular topic makes them trusted advisors to the people who consume their content.

 Connecting with the right influencer can help brands/companies in several ways:
-- Get pro-grade feedback
+- Get pro-grade product feedback
-- Introduce their products to a target audience in a trusted, non-'salesy' way
+- Introduce products to a niche target audience in a trusted, non-'salesy' way
 - Generate authentic testimonials and product reviews
 - And more...